ddev/ddev/docs/content/users/extend/additional-hostnames.md

 This configuration would result in working FQDNs of `somename.ddev.site`, `example.com`, `somesite.example.com`, and `anothersite.example.com`.

+!!!warning "Don't use the same `additional_fqdns` or `additional_hostnames` in two different projects."

-**Note**: If you see `ddev-router` status become unhealthy in `ddev list`, it's most often a result of trying to use conflicting FQDNs in more than one project. `example.com` can only be assigned to one project, or it will break `ddev-router`.
+    If you see `ddev-router` status become unhealthy in `ddev list`, it's most often a result of trying to use conflicting FQDNs in more than one project. `example.com` can only be assigned to one project, or it will break `ddev-router`.

+!!!warning "May not work predictably everywhere"

-**Warning**: this may not work predictably on all systems.
+    This may not work predictably on all systems.
 There are operating systems and machines where /etc/hosts may not be the first or only resolution technique, especially if the additional_fqdn you use is also in DNS.

+!!!warning "Don't override a real domain name!"

-**Warning**: if you use an additional_fqdn that exists on the internet (like `www.google.com`), your hosts file will override access to the original (internet) site, and you'll be sad and confused that you can't get to it.
+    If you use an additional_fqdn that exists on the internet (like `www.google.com`), your hosts file will override access to the original (internet) site, and you'll be sad and confused that you can't get to it.